The Old Passions

 because it had no radiator.
 That was in 1959, when I was already 15 years old.

-to the Old Conger Street Clock Museum
+The Old Conger Street Clock Museum